 Governance factors include corporate policies and company governance practices.
 Tax strategy, data security, product safety, executive compensation, donations, lobbying, bribery, misconduct, business ethics, culture, innovation, and board diversity could be relevant.

-- Engagement: Fund managers who are significant shareholders of a company are encouraged to evaluate ESG factors that currently are not being addressed, and proactively communicate with these companies with a view to drive positive change.
+Fund managers who are significant shareholders of a company are encouraged to evaluate ESG factors that are not current being addressed, and proactively communicate with these companies with a view to drive positive change.

-- Impact investing: investing with the goal of making a positive, measurable contribution to society or the environment, whilst also generating a financial gain.
+Investing with the goal of making a positive, measurable contribution to society or the environment, while also generating a financial gain.

-- Modern slavery: encompasses the exploitation of people who are employed by a company.
-This can include forced labour, underpayment of wages and human trafficking.
-Modern slavery is a qualitative negative screen and as such industry and agency reports are used as a means to evaluate company conduct company.
+Encompasses the exploitation of people who are employed by a company.
+This can include forced labour, underpayment of wages, and human trafficking.
+Modern slavery is a qualitative negative screen and as such, industry and agency reports are used as a means to evaluate company conduct.

-- PRI: stands for Principles for Responsible Investment.
-The PRI, which is supported by the United Nations, comprises six investment principles that can act as a guide for incorporating ESG incorporation issues for investment managersinto investment practice.
+Stands for Principles for Responsible Investment.
+The PRI, which are supported by the United Nations, comprises six investment principles that can act as a guide for incorporating ESG incorporation issues for investment managers into investment practice.
 Investment managers can become signatories to the PRI which indicates their commitment to the Principles.

-- Scope 4 emissions: Defined as being avoided emissions from a company that occur outside of the value chain but as a result of using the end product,.
-Ee.g. a company that provides teleconferencing services results in avoided emissions from workers staying at home instead of commuting into an office or traveling to meet clients
+Defined as being avoided emissions from a company that occur outside of the value chain but as a result of using the end product, e.g. a company that provides teleconferencing services results in avoided emissions from workers staying at home instead of commuting into an office or traveling to meet clients.

 These definitions certainly don’t cover all of the terminology used in the ethical segment, but hopefully will be useful as a reference as you continue your ESG investment journey.